KelpyCode/oblivion-remastered-modding-wiki/create/xEdit-basic.md

 ## Step 6
 Confirm that you know what you're doing.
    ![Screenshot 4](/screenshots/guide4.png =x300)
+# Note
+Steps from here are just an example of what one could do (in our case, adding a new item).
 ## Step 7
 Change the EditorID of the item so it wouldn't conflict.
    ![Screenshot 5](/screenshots/guide5.png =500x)